ashmandias/FeralInfo/README.md

 ## Payments

 Payments are currently halted, and no slots are being suspended.
+There is currently no way to make a payment even if you want to.